ExchangeUnion/docs/Market Maker Guide.md

-This guide is written for individuals and entities looking to run xud as a market maker on OpenDEX.
-Traders can use this guide to run xud to trade on OpenDEX directly without involvement of any third party.
+This guide is written for anyone looking to run xud as a market maker on OpenDEX and earn via arbitrage.
+Traders may use this guide to run xud and access liquidity on OpenDEX.

 # Prerequisites